 How Can I Track My Giving

-- Log into your CCB account HERE
+- Create or log into your account HERE

 At New City we profess that everything we see and everything we have are owned by our Sovereign God and He provides according to His steadfast will and plan.
 (1 Chronicles 29.10-19, Psalm 24.1-2, Psalm 50.10-11)

 We encourage each follower of Christ to prayerfully consider and evaluate what God the Father, through the Spirit, is calling them to give.
 Giving generously should be an active and intentional piece of our regular worship and service to our King.
 Our aim is to be Christlike in our generosity – ‘who although He was rich, yet for our sakes He became poor, so that we by His poverty might become rich’.
 The death and resurrection of Jesus Christ is the most generous gift ever given – when the King of Glory gave up everything in order to reconcile us to God.
 When this Gospel takes root in our lives, we gladly become poor, giving sacrificially of our lives to enrich the lives of others.
 In so doing, we remind ourselves, and demonstrate to others the great generosity of our abundantly good God.
 (2. Corinthians 8.9-10, 2 Corinthians 9.7)